 Jeryl started as a volunteer with Post Falls Fire Protective District #1 in 1994.
 In 1996 he was employed by Kootenai County Fire Protection District #1.
 At KCFPD#1 he moved up through the ranks and developed additional skills becoming a member of the Region 1 Hazmat Team, a Fire Boat Captain and an Idaho state instructor in the fields of Extrication and Building Construction.
 He has been with the district for 26 year was a founding member of the honor guard.
 After the consolidation he served a term as president of IAFF L2856 and spent over 20 years on the grievance committee.

+Jeryl was recently promoted to Division Chief of Prevention.
 In 2011 he was appointed to the position of Fire Marshal.
 In this position he has developed strong working relationships with the business community.
 The multiple governmental agencies he works with as a code enforcer and an entirely different set of agencies as a Fire Investigator.
 Jeryl has developed an Engine company inspection program that focuses on firefighter safety first and addresses the safety concerns of our community.

 Jeryl is married to his amazing wife Sheri and has two adult children.

 DIRECTOR OF ADMINISTRATION - Casey Hamilton